Meghan and Harry's UK trip follows interview row

 The duchess will now speak directly to a UK audience, at the One Young World event that that will bring together 2,000 young leaders from more than 190 countries.

-Delegates can pay more than £3,000 for an event which will allow young leaders to take part in workshops, networking and to hear the advice about "social impact" from business, political and humanitarian figures.
+Delegates can pay more than £3,000 for the event and take part in workshops, networking and to hear advice about "social impact" from business, political and humanitarian figures.

 Meghan, a counsellor for the organisation, will meet a group of delegates doing "outstanding work on gender equality", said a One Young World spokesperson.